thunderock/thunderock/README.md

 # Ashutosh Tiwari
 I am a Computational Data Science grad student at Indiana University, Bloomington.
 I have around 6 years of software engineering experience, working on Search Relevance @ Flipkart (a Walmart company) and Data Science Platform at hyper-scaled startups.
 These teams process billion of events per day and are central to success of operational excellence of respective companies.

-I am broadly interested in Applied Machine Learning and Data Science and building structural and semi-structural solutions to complex real world problems.
+I am broadly interested in Applied Machine Learning and Data Science roles, building structural and semi-structural solutions to complex real world problems.
 In my professional life I tackled NLP and Time Series Forecasting.
 In my free time I like spending time participating in ML competitions.

 ## Website
 https://thunderock.github.io/